An eco-resort in virgin jungle on a private peninsula, with luxurious suites, organic food, three pristine beaches and zero environmental impact”

-Kasiiya has just five tented suites, each carefully designed to blend nature with comfort.
-There are three beachfront Lazy Turtle rooms located beside the cabana restaurant.
-Lazy Turtle 1 and 2 are larger in size, and can also interconnect, making them good for families.
+Kasiiya has just nine tented suites, each carefully designed to blend nature with comfort.
+There are three beachfront Lazy Turtle rooms located beside the cabana restaurant, these come with indoor and outdoor showers.

-The two Laughing Whale rooms are cast atop a nearby hill for added seclusion, making them ideal for couples or honeymooners.
+Two Laughing Whale rooms are cast atop a nearby hill for added seclusion, ideal for couples or honeymooners.
 They are slightly smaller and cheaper, but we absolutely loved having the added privacy, the panoramic ocean views and the feeling of being fully immersed in the jungle.
 One Laughing Whale room also comes with its very own yoga and whale-watching platform!

 All are timber-framed with canvas ceilings, floor-to-ceiling windows and wide private terraces looking directly out to sea.
-Inside, they are enormous and luxurious, with kingsize beds, open-plan living areas with sofabeds, indoor and outdoor bathrooms (with views) and heavy use of wood throughout.
+Inside, they are enormous and luxurious, with kingsize beds, open-plan living areas with sofabeds, and heavy use of wood throughout.
 And you’re not spared on mod cons either: all have air conditioning, WiFi, fans, a cooler with chilled beverages refreshed once daily, a small library, tea/coffee and snacks.